 Severe pain and discomfort can result from TMD.
 Common but unusual symptoms of TMD include toothaches, neck aches, dizziness, toothaches, and even earaches and hearing problems.
 Other symptoms of TMD may include:

-- A clicking, popping, or other sound in the jaw when opening or closing the mouth.
+- A clicking, popping, or other sounds in the jaw when opening or closing the mouth.
 This may or may not be accompanied by pain.

 - Limited ability to open your mouth wide